feature-image

 The GSW’s 118-112 victory over reigning champions, Celtics, featured many highlights.
-From Stephen Curry‘s drives to Buddy Hield’s clutch triples, sealing the deal for the Warriors tonight.
+From Stephen Curry‘s drives to Buddy Hield’s clutch triples, there was ample that helped seal the deal for the Warriors tonight.
 Curry led the way for the team, finishing with 27 points.
 Another highlight of the night was Steve Kerr’s reaction to Curry making his way back to the bench.
 Even though the Kerr-Curry duo has been through many battles together, winning four championships, they too have their ups and downs.

 In the first half, when the Warriors were clinging to a 38-34 lead, Curry made a blunder.
 He threw an outlet to Kyle Anderson, which the Celtics’ Derrick White picked up easily.
 And just a few moments later, Curry’s apparent blunder led to Jayson Tatum picking up 3 points for Boston.
 It truly frustrated Steve Kerr, which is when he was seen yelling at him.
 But it was Curry’s reaction to Kerr’s frustration that talked more about the locker room culture of the Warriors.